lkodinsson/MARS/Basic/Maneuvers.md

 **Stamina Cost:** 1
 **Action Speed:** Reaction

 While wielding an axe, give an incoming melee attack disadvantage to hit.
+Give that attack double disadvantage instead of your combat skill is exceptional (1d12) or better.

 ## Intercept